 Under the Local Government Act, a land transaction includes “several agreements for a common purpose” under which the City is to “acquire …. an interest in land”.
 Over the next 4 years, the City intends to purchase one or more properties that meet the parameters specified in this business plan for the common purpose of growing and diversifying its property investment portfolio.

 It is considered that these acquisitions may constitute a “major land transaction” as defined under Section 3.59 of the Local Government Act 1995 and as such the City is required to comply with the requirements as set out in this provision.
 This Business Plan has been prepared and public submissions sought in order to comply with the City’s obligations for major land transactions.
+Any submissions received in response to this Business Plan will be considered as part of Council’s decision as to whether or not the City should proceed with this Major Land Transaction, being the acquisition of properties that meet the parameters specified in this Business Plan.

-View plans: Acquisitions Business Plan Major Land Transaction City of Stirling
+View plans: Major Land Transaction Business Plan

-The four lots are owned by the City and have been vacant land since 2016.
-The subdivision project will create eight lots ready for future owners to build on.
-This project will assist with the current undersupply of land in the Perth market and provide more housing opportunities in the Scarborough area.
+Outcome: The two lots are owned by the City and have been vacant land since 2016.
+The subdivision project will create four lots ready for future owners to build on.
+This project will assist with the current undersupply of land in the Perth market and provide more housing opportunities in the Yokine area.
+Once the subdivision project is completed, it is intended the newly created residential lots will be released to the open market.

 FAQs